INCOME FROM ABROAD

 To claim Foreign Tax Credit Relief you must be a UK resident and the income must be properly chargeable to tax under the law of the country in which it arose.
 You may be asked to provide evidence that the income has been assessed to tax overseas.

 Very roughly the relief is limited to the overseas tax as long as (a) the rate does not exceed the UK rate (if it does the relief is restricted) and (b) the profit assessed overseas under local rules does not exceed the profit assessable in the UK under UK rules(if it does the relief is restricted).
 Special rules apply to tax deducted from dividends paid in some countries.
-In practice you just enter the foreign tax suffered on your property income at Box 6.32 on the Foreign pages and if you submit your return early enough – or use an accountant either HMRC or the accountant, will do the rest for you.
+In practice you just enter the foreign tax suffered on your property income in column C of the summary on page F4 on the Foreign pages and if you submit your return early enough – or use an accountant either HMRC or the accountant, will do the rest for you.

 Where there is no Double Taxation Agreement (see also HMRC Tax Treaties) the Foreign Tax Credit Relief is only available where the tax corresponds to Income Tax or Capital Gains Tax.
 This is a particularly complex area and if you have income taxed in a country with which no double Taxation Agreement exists, you should take professional advice or consult your tax office.